Package 'arcgeocoder'

 Details

-This function is vectorized over category, that means that it would perform one independent call to arc_geo() for each category value.
+For a full list of valid categories, see arc_categories.
+This function is vectorized over category, which means it performs one independent call to arc_geo() for each category value.

 Value